stefangit1/LobbySystem/README.md

 # LobbySystem
 *Minecraft Version: 1.8*
-**LobbySystem** A simple system used to dynamically add Waypoints, a Game Menu and other convenient Features to let players coordinate through your server.
+**LobbySystem** is a simple system used to dynamically add Waypoints, a Game Menu and other convenient Features to let players coordinate through your server.

 ## Features
 - Warps *Create new warps with many different options*